 A lifelong Hoosier, Shaylan Owen grew up near rural Delphi.
 He was a Lilly Endowment Scholar in 2001 and graduated from Wabash College in 2005 with a bachelor's degree in fine arts, focused on photography.
 After developing his graphic design skills at a newspaper in Crawfordsville, he made the move to The Herald-Times and hasn't looked back.
-In seven years as a designer, he won numerous awards, including two for “best designer,” and also worked on many special publication and photography projects.
+In seven years as a designer, he won numerous awards, including two for best designer, and also worked on many special publication and photography projects.
 He is now the marketing manager for Hoosier Times.
-Shaylan is a self-described “food nerd;” he creates, prepares and photographs recipes for H&L magazine's “The Untamed Palate.”
+Shaylan is a self-described food nerd; he creates, prepares and photographs recipes for H&L magazine's The Untamed Palate.
 When not working, he enjoys cooking, reading, running and all manner of nerdly things.

+Joel Pierson has been a resident of Bloomington for 10 years, and is still finding things to love about the area.
+In addition to writing for H&L, he is a regular contributor to The Herald-Times and Business Network.
 His interests include theatre, writing, editing, and audio production.
 He is the artistic director of Mind's Ear Audio Productions, one of the country's most respected small studios.
 He is the author of two books, French Quarter and Mourning Lori, both published locally.
 In his seven minutes of free time a week, he enjoys relaxing with wife and fellow H&L journalist Dana, and their three lovely hounds.

-painting, gardening and travel.
+It was love at first sight when Sue Shelden arrived in Bloomington for her honeymoon nearly 40 years ago.
+Sue's hobbies include cooking, painting, gardening and travel.
 She is the event coordinator at Deer Park Manor and a board member of the Monroe County History Center.
 Sue and her writer/professor husband have two grown daughters.